 The social networks generate income with advert clicks.
 Advert clicks require users.
 More users means more advert clicks.
 This fundamental part of the internet economy drives the networks to become more and more similar as they triangulate what users want, and all come to similar conclusions: the ability to post text and images, publicly or privately, to a group of friends, and to be able to message people privately.

-This process of convergence is further driven by the constant purchasing and assimilation of smaller social networks by the big payers.
+This process of convergence is further driven by the constant purchasing and assimilation of smaller social networks by the big players.
 Facebook alone has purchased 67 businesses, many of which are messaging services or social networks of some kind.
 A further barrier to new social media companies such as Minds and Steemit, essentially Facebook clones which pay users in cryptocurrency for their activity, from competing with the existing giants is the snowball effect: people join a new social network only when their friends have joined it.
 People don’t join social networks in dribs and drabs, but in an avalanche.

 In essence, the fundamental technology which social networks are based on hasn’t changed since the first days of the internet.
 What has changed is the way in which they are used, and I believe we are seeing all the big players converge upon nearly identical products.
 The most interesting developments in social media in the near future won’t be in the services they offer, but in how they manage our data, and how, if at all, they choose to compensate us for providing that data.